MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/overview.md

 Azure Arc-enabled SQL Server extends Azure services to SQL Server instances hosted outside of Azure; in your datacenter, on the edge, or in a multi-cloud environment.

-To enable Azure services, register a running SQL Server instance with Azure Arc using the Azure portal and a registration script.
-The registration will install a *Azure  extension for SQL Server* to the [Connected Machine agent](/azure/azure-arc/servers/agent-overview), which in turn will create an Azure resource for each SQL Server instance.
-You can see all the Arc-enabled SQL Server resources in the Azure portal under __Azure Arc > Servers__.
+To enable Azure services, you must onboard a running SQL Server instance to Azure Arc.
+The onboarding will install a *Azure  extension for SQL Server* to the [Connected Machine agent](/azure/azure-arc/servers/agent-overview), which in turn will create an Azure resource for each SQL Server instance.
+You can see all the Arc-enabled SQL Server resources in the Azure portal under __Azure Arc > SQL Server__.
 The properties of this resource reflect a subset of the SQL Server configuration settings.

 ## Architecture